 At the completion of the remedial activities and once all the soil is removed from the staging area, the ground surface in the staging area will be scraped using an excavator.
 One MI confirmation sample will be collected from the footprint of the stockpile area and analyzed for the COCs.
 The concentration of COCs in the surface soil will be evaluated against the remedial CUG.
-If the concentration is above the remedial CUG, the staging area will require further excavation until the concentration is at or below the CUGs.
+If the concentration is above the remedial CUG, concentration is at or below the CUGs. the staging area will require f Further ex cavation until 1 the